The Renters’ Rights Bill, which includes plans to ban Section 21 evictions, is set to bring about the biggest changes to tenancy laws in a generation.

 - Assess the standard of your property – the extension of the Decent Homes Standard and new rules on pets mean it’ll be crucial for landlords to make sure their property is up to scratch and think about any changes that could make it easier to comply with new laws

-On top of this, landlords should keep up to date with the bill’s latest progress so they can get to grips with government guidance when it’s published, as well as start dates for the new system.
+On top of this, landlords should keep up to date with the legislation’s latest progress so they can get to grips with government guidance when it’s published, as well as start dates for the new system.

-Read more: Renting out your property – rules for landlords in 2024
+Read more: Renting out your property – rules for landlords in 2025

 What could new tenancy laws mean for landlords and tenants?